vcraghe32/Pet_Food_Dispenser/README.md

 * In Engineering CAD design, it is almost always possible to make one more improvement or adjustment.
 It can be hard to stick with a design that is not perfect, but it is important to recognize the balance between design and testing.

+* Materials can take up to a month to obtain, so be sure to have other things to do while you wait.

 ## Coding/CircuitPython Lessons - Luke